Six problem plastics cafes can get rid of NOW

 Disposable/ Takeaway Options

 Some businesses assume that plastic containers are the only choice due to hot liquid or the need for containers to be freezable.
-In fact there are many suitable home compostable products available that are leak-proof, freezer-proof and microwavable, that will keep food hot, and that look great.
-Products made from Biocane (bagasse) are a good example of this, and are also sustainably produced.
+In fact there are many suitable compostable products available that are leak-proof, freezer-proof and microwavable, that will keep food hot, and that look great.
+Products made from sugarcane (bagasse) are a good example of this.
 PLA products are also available, though note that PLA is not suitable for hot food.
 Be wary of products labelled only as biodegradable, ensure they are also certified 100% compostable.
 For food that is not wet, unlined cardboard is also an option.
-Try to source sustainably if possible.
+Source sustainably by looking for FSC certified products.

 Foodware items are usually used away from home and in public areas, and tend to be littered frequently.

-Choose certified 100% compostable items.
-For plates and bowls, choose items made sustainably, from FSC certified paper or from byproducts (biocane/bagasse is a good example of this).
+For takeaway, choose certified 100% certified compostable items (preferably home compostable certified under Australian Standards).
+For plates and bowls, choose items made sustainably, from FSC certified paper or from byproducts (sugarcane/bagasse is a good example of this).
 For cold cups, look for paper, either unlined (preferred) or lined with PLA.
 For cutlery, bamboo/ wood is the best option.
-There are PLA options available for all these items, but again they are not as readily compostable as natural products.
 Avoid products labelled only as biodegradable, ensure they are also certified 100% compostable.

 Many local distributors now stock these products, so often it's a case of contacting yours and simply changing your products, using this as a guide.
 Be careful though, there are many products out there that pose as 'green', but are in fact anything but.
 If you are purchasing disposable products, ensure you are purchasing certified 100% compostable.